mxagar/data_science_udacity/02_SoftwareEngineering/DSND_SWEngineering.md

 We can do styling in two ways:

-1. Inline styling: we add a `style=...` attribute to the tags.
+1. Inline styling: we add a `style="border:solid red 1px;margin:40px;"` attribute to the tags, with style property definitions separated with `;`.
 This is tedious, since we need to define the style of each HTML tag in the HTML content file.
 2. Using CSS files: we define all the styles in a CSS stylesheet file and link it to the `<head>` either wit hits path or its URL.

 ```html